gelinas/rivet-v1/README.md

 # Rivet Employee Directory Front End

 A single page web application for viewing, adding, and updating employee information in the Rivet Employee Directory.
+A deployed build can be [viewed here](https://rivet-v1.now.sh/).

 ## Architecture Overview

 The frontend codebase is built with React using Redux and the reducer pattern for state management.
-Development builds give you access to Redux logging and development tools for tracking the dispatching and resolution of actions.
+Development and production builds give you access to Redux logging and development tools for tracking the dispatching and resolution of actions.

+### Forms

+Form state for adding and editing profiles is managed by the [Formik](https://jardpalmer.com/formik/) library and validated with [Yup](https://github.com/jquense/yup).

+### API Consumption

+Asychronous calls to the employee directory API are handled with action creators defined in `/src/actions/profileActions` using an instance of `axios` defined in `/utils/axiosWithAuth` that adds the necessary authorization headers and base URL to all requests.

+### Error Handling

+If there is an error response from the server, it will be rendered in an `ErrorModal` component with the HTTP status, status text, and error message if available.

+The profile form validation schema should prevent all form submission input errors, which makes it difficult to test the `ErrorModal`.
+The form validation for `email` is therefore currently disabled, so you can test `ErrorModal` by omitting an email address when submitting a profile form.

 ### Styles